-Scrapy uses Python's builtin logging system for event logging.
+Scrapy uses logging for event logging.
 We'll provide some simple examples to get you started, but for more advanced use-cases it's strongly suggested to read thoroughly its documentation.

 Logging works out of the box, and can be configured to some extent with the Scrapy settings listed in Logging settings.